tanweijie123/tp/docs/DeveloperGuide.md

 1. Adding a Session while all Clients are being shown.

     1. Test case: `sadd g/Machoman Gym ex/Endurance at/29/09/2020 1600 t/120` <br>
        Expected: Session is added to the list, and it is shown in order.
-Details of the added session shown in the status message.
+Details of the added Session shown in the status message.

     1. Test case: `sadd g/machoman` <br>
        Expected: No Session is added.
 Error details shown in the status message.

-    1. Other incorrect AddSession commands to try:
+    1. Other incorrect Add Session commands to try:
         `sadd g/machoman ex/endurance at/29/09/2020 t/120` (wrong date format),
         `sadd g/machoman ex/endurance at/29/09/2020 1600 t/0` (invalid duration) <br>
        Expected: Similar to previous.